FlaxEngine/FlaxDocs/manual/get-started/get-flax.md

 ![Default Engine Version](media/default-version.png)

-From now on you are ready to create great games and experiences.
+Now you are ready to create great games and experiences.
 We can't wait to see what great things you're going to create with Flax!
 Start by creating your [project](create-a-project.md).

 <div class="frontpage">